RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step2.md

   "actions": [
     {
       "actionType": "ONS",
-      "description": "Send an email notification when a Bucket with name myBucketCreation$LabID is created", "isEnabled": true,
+      "description": "Send an email notification when a Bucket with name myBucketCreation$LAB_ID is created", "isEnabled": true,
       "topicId": "ocid1.onstopic.oc1.iadadfasfd"
     }